sieve-project/sieve/docs/demo.md

 Now let's look at
 ```
-ce-name: sonar-rabbitmq-cluster
+ce-name: rabbitmq-cluster
 ce-namespace: default
 ce-rtype: rabbitmqcluster
 ce-diff-current: '{"metadata": {"deletionTimestamp": "SONAR-NON-NIL", "deletionGracePeriodSeconds": 0}}'
 ce-diff-previous: '{}'
 ```
 This is how Sonar decides when to pause the apiserver3.
-When Sonar sees an event belonging to `rabbitmqcluster/default/sonar-rabbitmq-cluster` and contains the sub-map in `ce-diff-current`, and a previous event contains the sub-map in `ce-diff-previous`, Sonar will pause the apiserver3.
+When Sonar sees an event belonging to `rabbitmqcluster/default/rabbitmq-cluster` and contains the sub-map in `ce-diff-current`, and a previous event contains the sub-map in `ce-diff-previous`, Sonar will pause the apiserver3.
 Here, `ce-diff-current` basically means the event sets a `deletionTimestamp`, and `ce-diff-previous` does not pose any constraint since it is empty.

 Finally, Sonar needs to decide when to restart the controller
 ```
-se-name: sonar-rabbitmq-cluster-server
+se-name: rabbitmq-cluster-server
 se-namespace: default
 se-rtype: statefulset
 se-etype: ADDED
 ```
-When Sonar sees an `ADDED` event belonging to `statefulset/default/sonar-rabbitmq-cluster-server`, it will restart the controller and connect the controller to the paused apiserver3.
+When Sonar sees an `ADDED` event belonging to `statefulset/default/rabbitmq-cluster-server`, it will restart the controller and connect the controller to the paused apiserver3.

 You will also find the explanation from the `description` field.